khaosa/MiniPaint/README.md

 # MiniPaint
-A mini-paint application using Java Swing and AWT Graphics
+A mini-paint application using Java Swing and AWT Graphics.

-Supported features:
+## Supported features:

-1 - Drawing and colorizing shapes with the help of the GUI (Oval, Line, Triangle, or Rectangle).
+1 - Drawing geometric shapes with the help of the GUI.
+(Oval - Line - Triangle - Rectangle).

+2 - Modifying shapes

+ - Delete
-2 - Dragging and dropping shapes.
+ - Drag and drop
+ - Color
+ - Border color (Stroke)
+ - Copy

-3 - Resizing shapes.
+ - Resize

-4 - Copying, saving and loading shapes (from and to a JSON file).
+3 - Saving and loading the user's progress to and from a JSON file.